MCP Server

 What a tool call looks like

-The connector implements the MCP methods clients expect: initialize for capabilities, tools/list for the linked agents, tools/call to invoke one, and ping for health checks.
+On MCP 2026-07-28, the connector uses stateless requests and server/discover for capabilities, tools/list for the linked agents, tools/call to invoke one.
+The same endpoint preserves prior Streamable HTTP revisions with initialize and ping, plus the original GET/SSE transport for existing clients.
 A call sends a required message plus an optional payload object the agent accesses as template variables, so structured data arrives structured instead of packed into prose.
 See the full request and response formats in the MCP docs.

 Information